Why I Can’t Stop Thinking About Infertility — Even When I’m at Work

 What Actually Helps When Infertility Anxiety is Always On Your Mind

-Mental overload during infertility isn’t caused by “overthinking,” it’s caused by having nowhere safe to put the thoughts, and relief doesn’t come from distraction.
-It comes from offloading the mental load.
+Mental overload during infertility isn't caused by overthinking.
+It's caused by having nowhere to put the thoughts.
+Relief doesn't come from distraction — it comes from offloading the mental load.

-This is where ongoing, peer-based support changes the experience — not by fixing infertility, but by reducing the cognitive burden of living with it.
+This is where ongoing peer support changes the experience — not by fixing infertility, but by reducing the cognitive burden of living with it.

 How Cove Collective Reduces the Mental Load with Infertility Support

-Cove Collective is an always-on, text-based infertility support group designed as a peer-led community — not a meeting, not a forum, and not a place that asks you to hold it together.
+Cove Collective is an online infertility support group — private, app-based, and here 24/7 — not a meeting, not a forum, not a place that asks you to hold it together first.

-you don’t have to justify why this is consuming your attention
+Because it's actively tended, you don't have to justify why this is consuming your attention.
+You're met with recognition — not analysis, not advice.

 You’re Not Distracted — You’re Doing Too Much On Your Own